-The instructor's deadlines for all work within that instructor's course are final.
+Instructor's deadlines for all work within that instructor's course are final.
 Instructors are under no obligation to accept late work.
-As such, instructors are free to fail the work, accept it with a penalty to the grade, or take any other action that they deem appropriate when dealing with late work.
+As such, instructors are free to fail it, accept it with a penalty to the grade, or take any other action that they deem appropriate when dealing with late work.
 They are not required to grant later due dates.

-In addition to whatever penalty the instructor sees fit to assign within the course, if a student is habitual turning in late work for subsequent courses, this may be deemed grounds for dismissal from the program.
+If a student turns in late work, in addition to whatever penalty the instructor sees fit to assign within the course.
+If the student is habitual in turning in late work for subsequent courses, this may be deemed grounds for dismissal from the program.

-(e) Receiving a Grade of D or F - DMin students who receive a failing grade - D or F - will be placed on probation.
+(e) Receiving a Grade of D or F - DMin students who receive a failing grade will be placed on probation.
 The director of the DMin program and advisor will be notified.
-A student who receives two failing grades is subject to dismissal hearing with the advisor and the DMin Director after the student receives the second course failure.
+There is a DMin dismissal hearing after receiving the second course failure.

 If a student fails a course, in addition to being placed on academic probation, the student will have to retake the failed course.
-The student will be required to pay additional tuition for the repeat course and will not be eligible for financial aid (either scholarships of loans) to pay for the repeated course.
+When doing this, the student will have to pay for the retaken course and will not be eligible for financial aid (either scholarships of loans) to pay for the retaken course.